athena-labz/athena/README.md

 At any point in time judges that are inside the list of mediators can choose to "sign" the contract, upon request, providing their membership SIG token to show that they accept to mediate it.
 They also deposit an amount of tokens; this will be transferred to the damaged parties in case they do not provide a reliable input within the deadline.

 #### C. Accusation
 In order to accuse someone, any user that has already signed a contract can anytime consume the contract UTxO using the accuse redeemer.
 This will increase the running disputes amount in the accusation list.
 A new triple is generated including the user's public key hash, the accused entity and the set deadline.
 The main application will generate an event and notify the first confirmed judge.
-At that point the judge, mediator/arbitrator starts acting and provides the inputs as for set logic code.
+At that point the judge starts acting and provides the inputs as for set logic code.

 *Figure 6: Example of Alice accusing Bob*
 ![Accusation Example](images/accusation.png)